davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

 .. image:: res/gui_img_main.png
     :width: 400
-    :alt: Picture of the main GUI Epuck
+    :alt: Picture of the main GUI e-puck

-The Main E-PUCK GUI is capable to start a server hosting for the communication between the robots and/or start streaming the camera of an epuck.
+The main e-puck GUI is capable to start a server hosting for the communication between the robots and/or start streaming the camera of an epuck.

 The window is split in to two parts: